yraclimaco/Github-Workshop-Demo2/README.md

 The Hero swings and misses
 ```

-then mark it resolved and commit on main:
+then mark it resolved and commit confirm merge on VScode.

 ```bash
 git add adventure.txt